-This is a vibrant market, and there are many vendors offering solutions that don't meet the criteria, but that may be very suitable for your organization, including:
+This is a vibrant and evolving market, and there are many vendors offering solutions that don't meet all of the inclusion criteria, but that nonetheless may be very suitable for your enterprise, including:

-- Aragon: This vendor offers a French-based talent management and lightweight core HRMS offering that is getting traction in subsidiaries of large multinationals.
+- Aragon-eRH: This vendor offers a French-based talent management and lightweight core HRMS offering that is getting traction in subsidiaries of large multinationals.

-- Ceridian: In addition to core HR, payroll and benefits outsourcing, Ceridian also sells a recruiting module, and continues to develop broader talent management modules as part of its new Dayforce offering.
+- Ceridian: In addition to core HR, payroll and benefits outsourcing, Ceridian also sells recruiting as part of its Dayforce offering, and plans to deliver additional talent management modules as part of its product road map.

-- Fairsail: Fairsail offers a lightweight core HRMS and talent management solution, built on Force.com, that is well-suited to small or midsize organizations with an expanding global footprint.
+- Fairsail: Fairsail offers a lightweight core HRMS and talent management solution built on Force.com that is well-suited to small or midsize organizations with an expanding global footprint.

 - HealthcareSource: This vendor has developed a strong talent management offering focused on the U.S. healthcare sector.

 - HR Access: HR Access is a successful core HRMS vendor in Western Europe, with improving talent management capabilities.